medizininformatik-initiative/feasibility-backend/README.md

 ### Generating a Public/Private Key Pair

-According to [BSI TR-02102-1][1] we have to use at least 3000 bit long RSA keys.
-So we will use 3072 because that is the next possible value.
+According to [BSI TR-02102-1][1], we have to use RSA keys with a minimum size of 3000 bit.
+We will use 3072 because that is the next possible value.

 Generate the private key: